THE FIELD GUIDE · MARGIN ANALYSIS · 15 SECTORS

 EBITDA margin adds back depreciation and amortization to operating income before dividing by revenue.
 The logic is that D&A is a non-cash charge that reflects past capital spending, not current operating performance.
 For capital-intensive businesses — telecom, utilities, airlines — EBITDA margin can be more comparable across companies with different asset ages and depreciation schedules.

 EBITDA margin is useful for one specific comparison.
-When you are comparing two companies in the same capital-intensive sector that have different asset ages or depreciation methods, EBITDA margin removes that accounting noise.
-A telecom that just built out fiber has higher D&A and lower operating margin than one running on fully depreciated copper — but EBITDA margin may be similar if their actual operating efficiency is comparable.
+When comparing two companies in the same capital-intensive sector with different asset ages or depreciation methods, EBITDA margin removes accounting noise.
 This is the legitimate use case.

 EBITDA margin lies when capex is real and recurring.
 An airline with 18% EBITDA margin may sound profitable until you realize it must spend 12% of revenue replacing aging aircraft — leaving a real economic margin of 6%.
-A software company with 35% EBITDA margin and 2% capex is genuinely profitable.
 The gap between EBITDA margin and free cash flow margin is the honesty test.
-If they diverge significantly, EBITDA is flattering the business.
 Always check what the free cash flow actually looks like.

 Management teams love EBITDA because they can control the narrative.
 "Adjusted EBITDA" adds back stock-based compensation, restructuring charges, and anything else management deems non-recurring.
-Some of these adjustments are legitimate.
-Many are not.
 If a company reports adjusted EBITDA that is 2x GAAP net income, the adjustments deserve scrutiny.
-Check the reconciliation table in the earnings release — every addback is a cost the business actually incurred.

 Net Margin — The Bottom Line With All the Noise

 Net margin is net income divided by revenue.
 It is the final number — what remains after every cost, tax, interest payment, and one-time charge has been subtracted.
-It is also the noisiest margin because it includes items that have nothing to do with the core business: interest expense from capital structure decisions, tax rate differences across jurisdictions, impairment charges on old acquisitions, and gains or losses on investments.
+It is also the noisiest margin because it includes items that have nothing to do with the core business.

 The operating-to-net margin cascade reveals capital structure costs.
 Utilities average 22% operating margin but only 12% net — a 10-point compression driven by interest on infrastructure debt.
-Telecoms show a similar pattern: 18% operating, 9% net.
 When you see a large gap, check the interest coverage ratio.
-If the company is spending a third of its operating income on interest, it is running with significant financial risk that operating margin alone does not reveal.

 Use net margin for valuation, operating margin for diagnosis.
-When you are building a PE-based valuation or comparing price-to-earnings across companies, net margin is what feeds the denominator.
-When you are diagnosing whether a business is well-run, operating margin is cleaner.
-The two margins answer different questions, and confusing them is one of the most common mistakes in fundamental analysis.
+When building a PE-based valuation or comparing price-to-earnings across companies, net margin is what feeds the denominator.
+When diagnosing whether a business is well-run, operating margin is cleaner.

 When Margins Diverge — Red Flags and What to Investigate